will62794/spectacle/README.md

 ## Animations

-Spectacle provides an easy way to create animated visualizations of your specifications by defining them in an SVG-based format right in your spec.
+Spectacle provides an easy way to create animated visualizations of your specifications by defining them in an SVG-based format right in a specification.
 See [here](./doc/animation.md) for more details on how to define these animations.

 ## Running Locally